 Prior to this role, Simpson was managing director and global head of Equity Asset Management Services at Bank of America Merrill Lynch.
-He was responsible for multiple Global Markets businesses including: Prime Brokerage, Stock Loans, Swaps, Global Custody and Agency Services, Futures & Options, OTC Clearing and Foreign Exchange Prime Brokerage.
+He was responsible for multiple Global Markets businesses, including Prime Brokerage, Stock Loans, Swaps, Global Custody and Agency Services, Futures & Options, OTC Clearing and Foreign Exchange Prime Brokerage.

 Simpson previously led the Global Transactions Services business, which included payments, liquidity and investments, receivables, trade and supply chain finance and custody and agency services.
-He has more than 25 years of experience working in the financial services industry, principally in treasury and trade services, public sector and commodities.
+He has more than 28 years of experience working in the financial services industry, principally in treasury and trade services, public sector and commodities.

 Prior to joining the bank in 2011, Simpson was with Citigroup as global head of Treasury & Trade Solutions in the Global Transaction Services group.
 He joined Citi in 2007 as head of Global Public Sector & Healthcare Markets.
 Previously, Simpson was with JP Morgan Chase in roles with increasing responsibility within Treasury Services, Public Sector and Healthcare.
-Earlier in his career he spent time with Deutsche Bank as head of eCash Solutions and head of Trade Services; and with ANZ Banking Group in Trade and Commodity Finance.
+Earlier in his career, he spent time with Deutsche Bank as head of eCash Solutions and head of Trade Services; and with ANZ Banking Group in Trade and Commodity Finance.

-He holds a BS in Russian from Georgetown University and an MBA in Finance, Economics and International Business from New York University Stern School of Business.
+He holds a B.S. in Russian from Georgetown University and an MBA in Finance, Economics and International Business from New York University Stern School of Business.
 He also studied in Moscow at the Pushkin Institute.